What is Tartiflette?

 My Tartiflette recipe consists of cheese and potatoes baked in a creamy white wine sauce with mushrooms and bacon topped with crunchy bread crumbs.
 As the Tartiflette bakes, the sauce thickens and the cheese melts and forms a crisp and crunchy crust.
-The Tartiflette originated in the ski resort of the Swiss Alps.
-Very popular with the younger skiers, it’s basically the cheese fries of Switzerland.
+The Tartiflette originated in the ski resort of the Swiss Alps and is definitely a winter recipe.
+Very popular with the younger skiers, it’s the cheese fries of Switzerland.
 And apparently, I have a lot to learn about how to do cheese fries properly from the Swiss kids, because my Tartiflette recipe is amazing.

 Traditionally made with a cheese called ‘Reblochon’ a raw cow’s milk cheese.
 I’ve found it difficult to find reblochon in the USA due to the laws for pasteurized cheeses if you can find it, great, but if not there are good substitutes.
 I substituted Camembert cheese for the Reblochon and one of my French coworkers tasted my Tartiflette recipe said it was one of the best Tartiflette’s he has ever had, so I would say that Camembert is a good substitute.

 Crusty bread to soak up the sauce and a glass of good white wine are really all you need.
 But I have to admit, the Tartiflette was born to be served alongside Barbeque.

 The first time I tasted a Tartiflette I knew it was going to be my go-to side item for BBQ Baby Back Ribs.
 This recipe may have originated in Switzerland, but the combo of Reblochon or Camembert cheese, potatoes, bacon in a creamy sauce is mind-blowingly good with barbeque ribs.
 Do yourself a favor and serve this Tartiflette recipe at your next BBQ your friends and family won’t know what hit them.